hchen725/HW2-BFS/README.md

 * Otherwise, create a dictionary linking each frontier node with the parent node that it comes from.
 Then create a list of nodes that link the starting node to the end node
 2) If no end node is specified, returns a list with all traversed nodes in the order that they were traversed

+## Testing
+test_bfs:
+Using the citation_network.adjlist and a given starting node (Luke Gilbert), test output when:
+* End node is present in the network and is connected to Luke (Martin Kampmann)
+	* Ouptut is a list ['Luke Gilbert', '33483487', 'Martin Kampmann'] which are starting node, connecting node, ending node, repsectively
+* End node is present in the network but is not connected to Luke (Reza Abbasi-Asl)
+	* Output is None
+* End node is present in the network and is Luke (Luke Gilbert)
+	* Output is a list containing just Luke

+test_checkNode:
+Ensures that the start or end node that is provided exists in the network.
+* Given a proper node name, no action taken, output is None
+* Given an improper node name, an exception is raised, yielding a bad test result

+test_bfs_traversal:
+Given the tiny_network.adjlist, get all nodes that it traverses and in the order it traverses.
+Assert that the fifth node is Martin Kampmann

 # Assignment Tasks